FontaineRiant/wrAIter/README.md

 * `hfy-355M` (coming soon) is specialized in science-fiction.
 It was tuned on every post from r/HFY (sci-fi short stories where Humanity is the hero).
 * `shortstories-355M` (coming soon?) was trained on every post from r/shortstories.
 It has the same kind of content as r/WritingPrompts, but with fewer and longer stories of (maybe?) higher quality.
 * `eve-355M` is an experiment trained on all comments from 01/2020 to 05/2021 and all posts from r/Eve.
-* `355M` is the medium-sized vanilla GPT-2 model.
-It wasn't fine-tuned, so it can write anything, not just stories.
-Great for experiments, not recommended for stories.
-* `774M` is the large vanilla GPT-2 model.
-Like `355M`, it wasn't fine-tuned.
-It produces better outputs but is much slower without a very good GPU.

 The reddit datasets were collected using `fine-tuning/scrape.py` which calls the [pushshift API](https://github.com/pushshift/api).